BlameX/Digikala-E-commerce-Clone/README.md

-# Run and deploy your AI Studio app
+# Run and deploy your app

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/150UQp7iqKH9yfUJ1BQ-mzog_z0wfeuvN
+View your app in: https://ai.studio/apps/drive/150UQp7iqKH9yfUJ1BQ-mzog_z0wfeuvN

 ## Run Locally